navidAbbasian/RecyclerView-Tutorial/README.md

 # RecyclerView-Tutorial
-Tutorial mini app fo RecyclerView consept with java
+Tutorial mini app for RecyclerView concept with java